 *All fields required

-Backed by 50 years of experience in teaching and researching psychology, our passionate academics will empower you to succeed in a world where the scope of psychology is widening.
-You’ll study and connect with industry leaders, specialists and experienced academics and gain a deep understanding of the latest emerging trends in psychology.
+JCU's passionate academics will empower you to succeed in a world where the scope of psychology is widening.
+Connect with industry leaders, specialists and experienced academics to explore the emerging trends in psychology.

 Dr Kerry Anne McBain is the Head of Psychology and Course Coordinator of the Graduate Diploma of Psychology (Bridging) Program at James Cook University.
 Her research spans the broad areas of social, environmental and developmental psychology with a specific interest in the areas of interpersonal communication, adult attachment, and the formation and structure of the relationships we form with the places in which we live and the network of people and pets that share those places with us.
 Her focus on the application of research-based practice directly reflects the changing and trending nature of the global community in which we live and the cultural, social and geographic environment through which human services are delivered.

 Originally from Singapore, Brian is a lecturer of psychology at James Cook University, and a member of the Psychology of Active, Healthy Living (PAHL) group.
 PAHL is a cross-institutional health psychology group involving James Cook University and the University of Western Australia.
 PAHL’s mission is to harness the ‘power of people’ in promoting mental and physical health in people from all walks of life.
 In alignment with this mission, Brian has a keen research interest in programs that benefit community health such as community mental health and sports and exercise psychology.
 He is also keen to pass on his knowledge and experience, as can be seen in his passionate demeanour towards his students.